 Report both in the lab, and for g0 report it with a TOLERANCE (+/- figure).
 SAVE THESE RESULTS as they will be required for the next lab.

-Calculation of gain, use of the Fresnel equations, and the concepts of gth and g0 are all "fair game" for exam questions!
-Be sure to do them here.
+Note that the calculation of gain, use of the Fresnel equations, and the concepts of gth and g0 are all "fair game" for exam questions!
+Be sure to do them here as they will be on the final test.